 The ‘meditation bus’ currently doing the rounds in London is unlikely to cut it for most Londoners.
-We were stressed out even before the travel chaos made our commutes a misery.
-But Belinda Freeman, from the Soho Medical Centre, believes we would all benefit from hitting the pause button daily.
+We were stressed out even before the travel chaos made our commutes a misery. the Soho Medical Experts believe we would all benefit from hitting the pause button daily.

 Life in London is relentless.
 Even when the transport system works, we are stressed.
 We pack our lives with back-to-back meetings, appointments, social commitments and arduous exercise regimes and this has taken a toll on our sense of wellbeing.
 Young Londoners in particular are struggling: A recent survey* by The Prince’s Trust found the lowest levels of happiness amongst 16 to 25 year olds since the study was launched in 2009.

 Belinda Freeman, a mindfulness coach at Third Space, believes our constant ‘busyness’ blocks out creativity and makes us unhappy.
 Her advice?
 Just pause and take in the present moment.

 She adds: “This gives us perspective, focus and clarity.
 It enables us to think about which of our habits are helpful.
 You can train your brain to respond wisely to stressful situations instead of always developing resilience.”

 Here she lists five ways to defeat seasonal mood changes using simple mindfulness techniques:

 1. Start your day with a drink: Really savour that first cup of coffee, tea or smoothie.
 Take your mind off your to-do list and breathe, let go of tension and connect with the present nourishing experience.
 Drink slowly and notice the taste, the sounds in the room, the aroma, texture, warmth or coolness.